 The Story of Mary of Bethany

-The narrative takes a surprising turn in the Gospel of John, where Mary performs an act of profound devotion.
+The narrative takes a turn in the Gospel of John, where Mary performs an act of devotion.
 During a dinner at Bethany, she anoints Jesus's feet with a pound of expensive ointment made from pure nard, wiping them with her hair (John 12:3).
 The act is extravagant, both financially and socially, as women in that era would not typically unbind their hair in public.
 Among the witnesses is Judas Iscariot, one of Jesus's disciples, who objects to what he perceives as wasteful extravagance.
 He argues that the ointment could have been sold to benefit the poor (John 12:4-5).
 Yet, Judas's objection is not borne of genuine concern but rather greed, as he would later betray Jesus.